elastic/kibana/packages/kbn-i18n/README.md

   `uiExports.translations`), then that locale will be resolved.
 - If locale data is missing for a leaf locale like `fr-FR`, but there is data for one of its ancestors, `fr` in this case, then its ancestor will be used.
-- If `accept-language` header is not presented or previous steps didn't resolve the locale, the locale will be resolved to locale defined in `i18n.defaultLocale` option at `config/kibana.yml` file.
+- If `i18n.locale` option is not defined in `config/kibana.yml` or previous steps didn't resolve the locale, the `en` locale will be used.

 One of our technical requirements is to have default message in the templates themselves, and that message will always be english, so we don't need interact